ybyzek/theniledev-examples/data-plane/pulumi/README.md

 yarn install && yarn build
 ```

 2. Source the `.env` parameters into your shell.
+This step isn't necessary since you're passing in the Nile configuration values at the command line, but assuming you already went through the effort of configuring the `.env` file, may as well use it.

 ```bash
 source .env